-NPR's business news starts with a little German engineering.
+NPR's business news starts with the rising cost of Netflix.

 (SOUNDBITE OF MUSIC)